FCL vs LCL Shipping — Complete Guide 2026 | TTI Shipping & Logistics

 40ft Container (FEU)

 Internal volume approx. 67 CBM.
 Max payload approx. 26,500 kg.
+Fits approximately 20–22 standard pallets.
 Best value per CBM for large shipments.
 Ideal for shipments of 22–60 CBM.

 🚢